yeehaa123/rizom-monorepo/README.md

 > The future of work is play

-Like many of you, I feel that there is still a considerable journey ahead to transform this vision into reality — even within our own collective.
+Like many of you, I acknowledge there is still a considerable journey ahead to transform this vision into reality — even within our own collective.
 Currently, work hardly ever feels like play to me.
-I do not say this to complain.
-Moving forward, I think it's important to be able to admit this to ourselves and each other.
-If we are truly committed to this purpose, I believe one question should guide everything we do: "Does this feel like play to us?"
+This isn't a complaint, but rather an important acknowledgment.
+If we are truly committed to this purpose, one question should guide everything we do: "Does this feel like play to us?"
+If the answer is no, we should hold ourselves and each other accountable.

-This leads me to a fundamental question: What do we mean by play?
-And perhaps more importantly: Does playing mean the same to everyone?
-The answer to the second question is clearly no — playing feels different to everyone.

-But while play may be experienced differently by each person, we can identify three distinct modes of play that Rizom should facilitate:
+This leads to a fundamental question: What do we mean by play?
+And perhaps more importantly: Does play mean the same to everyone?
+While the answer to the second question is a clear no, playing feels different to everyone, we can identify three distinct modes of play that Rizom should facilitate:

 1. **Child's Play** (artistic/free play)
    - The purest form of play